Skip to content

 Key Takeaways

 Debt and equity are the two fundamental ways people invest in companies.
 A debt investment is a contract between a company and the investor setting the terms of a debt issuance (usually a loan).
 This contract obligates the investor to provide the company with a sum of money in exchange for the company promising to pay the money back plus interest and abide by the other terms of the loan.
 An equity investment is the purchase of shares of ownership in a company.
 Shareholders are entitled to share in the profits of the company, either directly through dividend payments or indirectly by later selling the shares at a higher price than they bought them for.
-If you need help understanding how trust corporations operate, our experienced corporate lawyers can assist as part of our LegalVision membership.
-For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
-Call us today at 0808 196 8584 or visit our membership page.

 Frequently Asked Questions

-What is a debt investment?
+What is a security agreement in debt financing?

 Register for our free webinars